matze-dd/Tex2txt/README.md

 .../LanguageTool-?.?/org/languagetool/resource/<lang-code>/hunspell/
 ```
 Additional words and words that shall raise an error can be appended here.
-Note, that LT does not like blank lines in these files.

 **HTML report.**
 The idea of an HTML report goes back to Sylvain Hallé, who developed
 [TeXtidote](https://github.com/sylvainhalle/textidote).
-Opened in a browser, it displays excerpts from the original LaTeX text,
+Opened in a Web browser, the report displays excerpts from the original
-highlighting the problems indicated by LT.
+LaTeX text, highlighting the problems indicated by LT.
 The corresponding LT messages can be viewed when hovering the mouse
 over these marked places.
 Script option --context controls the number of lines displayed